The Ascension (professional wrestling): NXT Tag Team division dominance (2013–2014)

 From there O'Brian worked as a singles wrestler, keeping the Ascension gimmick on his own for some time.
-Following O'Brian's victory over Alex Riley on the June 5, 2013 edition of NXT, Rick Victor appeared on the ramp, getting O'Brian's attention.
+Following O'Brian's victory over Briley Pierce and Sakamoto on the May 15, 2013 edition of NXT, Rick Victor appeared on the ramp, getting O'Brian's attention.
 Victor would officially accompany O'Brian to the ring as his partner in the Ascension on the July 3 edition of NXT as O'Brian defeated Andy Baker.

 After winning a gauntlet match to determine the number one contenders for the NXT Tag Team Championship, the Ascension defeated the team of Adrian Neville and Corey Graves on the October 2 edition of NXT to capture the titles.
 On November 8 the two were renamed, Conor O'Brian renamed to Konnor and Rick Victor renamed to Viktor.

 For the majority of their title reign, The Ascension would battle and dismantle local wrestlers in mere minutes with very little to no offense from their opponents.
 Their first major title defense was against Too Cool (Grandmaster Sexay and Scotty 2 Hotty) at NXT's first live special, NXT Arrival, where they emerged victorious.
 The Ascension began demanding competition in the weeks following, moving up from local wrestlers to various combinations of teams made up from contracted NXT wrestlers.
 While still disabling and annihilating their opponents week after week, they were confronted by a team of masked wrestlers; El Local and Kalisto, who challenged them for their tag team titles at the second live event, NXT TakeOver.
 Though they were given their toughest challenge to date, The Ascension successfully defended their gold after hitting Fall of Man on Local.

 The Ascension had a cameo on the main roster on the September 9, 2014 episode of Main Event to promote their upcoming title defense, defeating Los Matadores (Diego and Fernando) in a match to promote their title defense against The Lucha Dragons (Kalisto and Sin Cara) at the NXT TakeOver: Fatal 4-Way event.
 At the event, The Ascension lost the titles to Kalisto and Sin Cara, ending their reign a day short of a full year at 364 days.
 That same night, they were in an altercation with William Regal and the debuting Hideo Itami.
 After feuding with and assaulting Itami for several weeks, a second international wrestler, Finn Bálor, joined Itami in his fight against both Konnor and Viktor.
 This led to a match on December 11 at NXT TakeOver: R Evolution, where The Ascension were defeated by Bálor and Itami.